 SEE is excited to announce the “SEEing Strong Storms” project joining science centers across the country in creating opportunities for our communities to prepare for the future.
-We will share more details for how your family can participate very soon.
-We invite you to keep up with this project by signing up for SEE emails and following the SEE Science Center on Social media.

 The SEE Science Center’s efforts are supported by the National Oceanic and Atmospheric Administration (NOAA) funded “Citizen Science, Civics and Resilient Communities” (CSCRC) project.